libxml-raku/LibXML-raku/doc/XPath/Context.md

         my LibXML::Node::Set $nodes = $xpc.findnodes($xpath, $context-node );

     Performs the xpath statement on the current node and returns the result as an array.
-In scalar context, returns an [LibXML::NodeList ](LibXML::NodeList ) object.
+In item context, returns an [LibXML::Node::Set ](LibXML::Node::Set ) object.
 Optionally, a node may be passed as a second argument to set the context node for the query.

-    The xpath expression can be passed either as a string, or as a [LibXML::XPathExpression ](LibXML::XPathExpression ) object.
+    The xpath expression can be passed either as a string, or as a [LibXML::XPath::Expression ](LibXML::XPath::Expression ) object.

+  * first, last

+        my LibXML::Node $body = $doc.first('body');
+        my LibXML::Node $last-row = $body.last('descendant::tr');

+    The `first` and `last` methods are similar to `findnodes`, except they return a single node representing the first or last matching row.
+If no nodes were found, `LibXML::Node:U` is returned.

   * find